 In 1913, the Society produced a number of publications, all featuring photographic portraits.
 A slim pamphlet, A Guide to Humanitarianism (Rendao Zhinan) came out in March 1913, followed by the Chinese Red Cross Magazine in May.
 Both periodicals sport portraits on the cover.
 The Guide presents cameos of new Republican president Yuan Shikai (1859–1916) and Vice President Li Yuanhong (1864–1928), honorary president and vice president of the Society.
 Prominent on the cover, their images bestow official sanction and endorsement on the Red Cross group.
-The vice president appears in formal dress, wearing Western military garb and a cap, smart and crisp in a three-quarters view.
+The vice president appears in formal dress, wearing Western military garb and a cap, smart and crisp in a three quarters view.
 In contrast, President Yuan looks right into the camera, bareheaded and wearing a rumpled, padded coat like a common soldier.
-The visual difference between these men and the Manchu rulers they replace could not be more striking, highlighting the bold new nature of the Red Cross Society – and, at the same time, of the new Chinese nation.
-[Fig. 5.2]
+The visual difference between these men and the Manchu rulers they replace could not be more striking, highlighting the bold new nature of the Red Cross Society – and, at the same time, of the new Chinese nation (Figure 5.2).

 Fig. 5.2 Here

-The Chinese Red Cross Magazine was another early post-1911 Red Cross publication, ultimately producing only two editions (the first of which included Ariga Nagao’s speech, cited at the start of this article).
+The Chinese Red Cross Magazine was another early post-1911 Red Cross publication, ultimately producing only two editions (the first of which included Ariga Nagao’s speech, cited at the start of this chapter).
 Photography also figured prominently in its pages.
 Group photographs picturing crowds of Red Cross participants broadcast the organization’s wide support as well as its national scope, using the camera to emphasize the charitable organization’s broad popular base.
-Group photos include a shot of the hall where the Red Cross’s first general meeting was held, packed with delegates from across China, men and women (although physically segregated), representing the over one thousand supporters attending the meeting.
+Group photos include a shot of the hall where the Red Cross’s first general meeting was held, packed with delegates from across China, men and women (although physically segregated), representing the more than one thousand supporters attending the meeting.
 These photographs helped define and affirm the delegates’ – and the Society’s – identity as active, dedicated, modern philanthropists.
 Furthermore, the gathering of delegates from all over China to one central national headquarters concretely strengthened the abstract notion of a national organization and a national identity, as did the group photo itself, commemorating the event and codifying it in a tangible image.

-Another group photo showcases the newly built, state-of-the-art Red Cross Hospital in Shanghai.
+Another group photo showcases the newly built, state-of-the-art Red Cross hospital in Shanghai.
 Against the Western-style building crowd Chinese men in long Confucian gowns, with dignitaries and Westerners prominent in the center of the photo.
 Chinese women in traditional pants and jackets are sprinkled throughout the crowd, and just off center, three Western women in large hats cluster, with a small Chinese boy (one of a number of children in the picture) next to them.
-There are at least 200 people visible in the photograph.
+There are at least two hundred people visible in the photograph.
 The imposing Western architecture of the building conveys stability and modernity.
-Despite the very traditional outfits worn by the majority of the participants, the presence of Westerners, and of Chinese and non-Chinese women and children in the scene, as well as the size of the crowd and the very fact of the photograph itself reveal the Red Cross organization to be a progressive, international, modern association, attracting a large swathe of progressive, modern citizens of the new China.
+Despite the very traditional outfits worn by the majority of the participants, the presence of Westerners, and of Chinese and non-Chinese women and children in the scene, as well as the size of the crowd and the very fact of the photograph itself reveal the Red Cross organization to be a progressive, international, modern association, attracting a large number of progressive, modern citizens of the new China.